Welcome to Amman

 Managing Mental Health

 There is a network of mental health providers that are accessible to students.
 These providers have psychological, psychiatric, and counseling services available.
 Practices provide either local or American doctors.
-Mental health medications can only be obtained with a prescription in Jordan.
+Some mental health medications are hard to get locally and require a prescription from specialists.
+Students on medications are advised to plan ahead and bring enough supply of their medication (along with the prescription) to Jordan.

 Special dietary needs are not as common in Jordan, so restaurants do not have the same regulations about the contamination/mixing of ingredients.
 Students with severe allergies are advised to cook for themselves at home and to be extra careful when eating out.
 Staff can help these students when arranging meals during trips and provide them the verbiage to make special requests at restaurants.
 Amman also has western-style supermarkets where students with dietary restrictions can purchase more familiar ingredients for home-cooked meals.